-- Start a new page for this section.
-Set "CHAPTER III" to the Heading 1 style and "METHODOLOGY" to the Heading 2 style.
+- 1. Start a new page for this section.
+Set "CHAPTER III" to the Heading 1 style and - "METHODOLOGY" to the Heading 2 style.
 Do not insert a blank line between Heading 1 and Heading 2 but do insert a blank, double-spaced line between the Heading 2 text and the first paragraph. - 2.
-The purpose of this section is to describe in detail how you performed the study.
+The purpose of this section is to describe the methods you proposed and/or used in detail, i. e., how you performed the project.
 Another researcher should be able to replicate your study based on the information you provide in this section.
-Depending on your specific topic, you can have several subsections: - Overview of the main ideas of the technologies/models/methodologies - Strengths and limitations of them - Comparisons and contrast - 3.
+Depending on your specific topic, you can have several subsections: - Requirements analysis - Specifications - System architecture or/and software architecture. - Algorithms - Data structures and data flows - 3.
 Use a professional style.
-That is, do not make it sound like a course essay.
+That is, do not make it sound like a class project.
 Assume you are writing for submission to a scientific journal. - 4.
 Avoid unnecessary details.
 For example, do not describe the fact that the data were displayed on a computer screen and recorded on the data sheet(s). - 5.
 If you carried out a simulation or experimental study, then you may need to define the environment, parameters, and procedure.
 Use a Heading 3 style for this section and Heading 4 style for subsections.